Statistical literacy

 Common statistical problems and fallacies

-Statistical independence: Many statistical tests and models assume that the observations are independent, though in practice this assumption is sometimes violated.
-For example, weight and height are often correlated in biological data: a large mouse is usually also heavy.
+Statistical independence: Many statistical tests and models assume that the observations in the data are independent, though in practice this assumption is sometimes violated.
+For example, weight and height are often correlated in biological data: a large mouse is usually also heavy so these two variables cannot be treated as independent.

 Pseudoreplication: I previously talked about pseudoreplication in my post on experimental design.
-This occurs when the experiment does not have enough replication, or the replications are not statistically independent.
+This occurs when the experiment does not have adequate replication, or the replications are not statistically independent.

 Simpson’s paradox: this occurs when trends observed in different parts of a dataset reverses when these parts are combined into a single dataset.
-Usually this happens when a confounding variable is involved but hasn’t been accounted for.
+Usually this happens when a confounding variable is present in the data but hasn’t been accounted for.

-Berkson’s paradox: also called collider bias, this occurs when two independent events appear to be correlated in a dataset.
+Berkson’s paradox: also called collider bias and closely related to Simpson’s paradox, this occurs when two independent events appear to be correlated in a dataset.

 Further reading

 Carl Bergstrom’s Calling Bullshit covers some of this blogpost’s points.
-Begun as a book, Bergstrom’s efforts (working with colleague Jevin West) more recently include Bullshit Machines concerning LLMs.
+In addition, Bergstrom’s efforts (working with colleague Jevin West) more recently include Bullshit Machines concerning LLMs.
 Other books on statistical literacy include The Tiger That Isn’t and The Art of Statistics.
-I haven’t read these latter two (the links are to reviews), but intend to in the future.
+I haven’t read these two books (the links are to reviews), but intend to in the future.

 Emily Oster documents several instances where health recommendations given to pregnant women were based on historical studies with small and/or unrepresentative samples in her book Expecting Better.